 $180 for a ninety (90) minute group session.

 Cancellation.
 Consistency in attending therapy will offer you the opportunity for the best results.
-However, if you need to cancel your session, please contact me with a minimum of forty-eight (48) hours notice or you may be charged a fee.
+However, if you need to cancel your session, please contact me with a minimum of 48 hours notice or you may be charged a fee.
 If you are late or do not show, your session will be cancelled and you will be charged for the time.

 There are, of course, rare extenuating circumstances that may prevent you from providing notice or attending your appointment.
 I will trust that this will happen only under situations you absolutely cannot control.

 Confidentiality.
 Any communications we have are protected by law.
 I record your protected health information and session notes on a private secure server.
-I do not keep paper copies of records or information.
+I do not keep any paper copies of records or information.
 Texts, emails, and voice messages are all deleted once received.
 Without your specific written permission I cannot even acknowledge you are a client.

 A word about doctors, family, friends, or anyone else who may contact me about your therapy.
 I have a form available for you to sign to give your written permission allowing me to talk with others.
 You can specify what information to release and I must, by law, follow your instructions (with the exceptions noted below).
-This means I cannot talk about your appointments with anyone else without this signed release, including a significant other or family member, even if you verbally tell me it’s okay.
-Under such a situation, and if I am calling to speak with you but cannot, I will simply leave my name and request that you call me back.
+This means I cannot talk about your appointment times or arrangements with anyone else without this signed release, including a significant other or family member, even if you verbally tell me it’s okay.
+Under such a situation, if I am calling to speak with you but cannot, I will simply leave my name and request that you call me back.

 However, as a licensed therapist, I am a mandated reporter in the state of Massachusetts.
 This means that I must report the following to the proper authorities as exceptions to confidentiality: